fusionx3/fusionx3.github.io/_posts/2017-10-09-From-Docker-To-Root-Access-In-60-Seconds.md

 So, the system administrator hasn't restricted access to the Docker API (A big mistake), and apparently, since the Docker daemon runs as a privileged user, I doubt that the system administration bothered

-To enumerate the version of the API, we simply appended `v1.30/info` to the URL and the API explicitly told us its version:
+To enumerate the version of the API, we appended `v1.30/info` to the URL and the API explicitly told us its version. v1.30 is the latest version of the API at the time of writing this article, and according to the documentation, you can query

 `{"message":"client is newer than server (client API version: 1.30, server API version: 1.24)"}`